 “All these symbol systems need to be experienced by children when they are appropriate to learning, but all of them carry with them an inherent and fundamental learning problem.
 Because written symbols are processed largely by the left brain it is possible and likely that, since we are all so much more adept at left brain work, the right brain can be by-passed, the necessary body action being processed by the left brain.
 A musical action can result that may be profoundly unmusical in quality simply because the fine processing system for sound in the brain has been circumnavigated.”

-The logical consequence of Odam’s assertion is therefore, that if early music tuition centres around analysing the symbols which go to make up notation (all left brain activities) the areas of activity in the right brain, which are involved in the development of ‘musicianship’ in the broadest sense, are by-passed.
+The logical consequence of Odam’s assertion is, therefore, that if early music tuition centres around analysing the symbols which go to make up notation (all left brain activities) the areas of activity in the right brain, which are involved in the development of ‘musicianship’ in the broadest sense, are by-passed.
 One could conclude from this that the insistence on a teaching framework that is fundamentally notation based is a sure way of producing instrumentalists who will be found lacking in aural awareness or musical sensitivity.
 Musical competencies that depend on acute aural awareness or inventiveness (for example jazz improvisation at one extreme and just accurate, musical playing at the other) are inevitable casualties in this scenario.

-It is interesting, and possibly enlightening, to consider whether reading notation, the very preoccupation that has dominated the thinking so many instrumental teachers for so long, is a musical skill at all.
+It is interesting, and possibly enlightening, to consider whether reading notation, the very preoccupation that has dominated the thinking of so many instrumental teachers for so long, is a musical skill at all.
 After all, if most people were asked to identify the skills involved in driving a car, they might mention spatial awareness, coordination, response time, decision making, eyesight (!) etc, but few, if any, would mention map-reading.
 This is a supplementary ability; it won’t help you drive your car more competently or more safely, but it will help you to plan your journey and end up in the right place!
 In terms of the priorities for music education, Phillip Priest [ii] puts it thus;

 “Naming notes and recognising signs are ancillary skills for a player, not essential to performance nor to understanding if by understanding we mean thinking in sounds and being able to appreciate and convey artistic expression through music.”